microsoft/o365-moodle/local/o365docs/local_o365.md

 -   The sync job runs in the Moodle cron, and syncs 1000 users at a time.
 -   By default, this runs once per day at 1:00 AM in the time zone local to your server.
 -   To sync large sets of users more quickly, you can increase the frequency of the Sync users with Azure AD task using the Scheduled tasks management page.
-See [Scheduled\_tasks](Scheduled_tasks "wikilink").
+See [Scheduled\_tasks](https://docs.moodle.org/30/en/Scheduled_tasks).

-There are four options that affect user sync:
+There are several options that affect user sync:

 1. **Create accounts in Moodle for users in Azure AD**